OWASP/www-chapter-phoenix/index.md

 ---

 ## Welcome
 Welcome to the Phoenix Chapter!
-We meet four times a year.
+We meet the first Tuesday of every month.
 See our next meeting below!

 ## Upcoming Meetings